Cayman Amateur Radio Society

-ZF1(Grand Cayman), ZF8 (Little Cayman) and ZF9(Cayman Brac) prefixes are issued to persons who sit and pass the licence examination in Cayman and as a reciprocal licence to British Commonwealth citizens.
+ZF1(Grand Cayman), ZF8 (Little Cayman) and ZF9(Cayman Brac) prefixes are issued to persons who sit and pass the licence examination in Cayman.

 ZF2 prefix is used for reciprocal licences issued to citizens of all other countries.

-There is a letter from Information,Communications and Technology Authority outlining the application process for obtaining a reciprocal licence.
-An application form can be downloaded here.
+There is an application Information,Communications and Technology Authority Download that can be downloaded here.